 Your weekend of instruction and inspiration will take place at Tutka Bay Lodge, named by Fodor in 2012 as one of the World's Top 100 places to stay.
 Tutka Bay is a remote and rugged fjord characterized by soaring mountains, secluded beaches, old growth forest, and dramatic tidal fluctuations.
-To get there you fly or drive to the fishing community of Homer on the tip of the Kenai Peninsula (225 miles south of Anchorage) then take a twenty-five minute water taxi ride across Kachemak Bay.
-On the way you will observe a variety of shore and water birds, and there is always the possibility of sighting sea otters, orcas, humpbacks, and other marine mammals.
+To get there you fly or drive to the fishing community of Homer on the Kenai Peninsula (225 miles south of Anchorage) then take a 20-minute water taxi ride across Kachemak Bay.
+On the way you will observe a variety of shore and water birds, and there is always the possibility of sighting sea otters, orcas, and humpbacks.

 Once there you will enjoy the full-service accommodation and renowned cuisine provided by the staff of Within The Wild.
+For its memorable meals, the lodge sources organic, natural, and local Alaska ingredients, often from their own gardens or foraged from nearby wild places.
 Our retreat facility, The Widgeon, is a whimsical crabbing boat dry-docked on a tidal lagoon just a short walk away from your well-appointed cabin.

-In addition to the daily instructional sessions with our retreat leader that consider ways in which you can use place to find your story, delving into aspects of style, language, and craft, there will be the opportunity to pursue assignments in the natural setting, to participate in breakout sessions, and to share your work with others.
+In addition to the daily instructional sessions with our retreat leader, there will be the opportunity to pursue assignments in the natural setting.

-The schedule allows time for reflection and recreation in the form of beach walks and forest hikes„ Ÿou you can simply relax on the spacious oceanside deck, soak in the outdoor hot tub, or take an invigorating sauna.
-For an additional fee, you can take advantage of on-site services such as cooking classes, massage and yoga, and guided ocean kayaking and boating.
+The schedule allows time for reflection and recreation in the form of beach walks and forest hikes, and time to work on your writing outside the classroom. Ÿou can choose to relax on the spacious oceanside deck, soak in the outdoor hot tub, or take an invigorating sauna.
+For an additional fee, you can take advantage of on-site services such as massages or local boat tours.
+Cookery classes and guided hiking and ocean kayaking and boating are complimentary.

-Retreat registration is limited to sixteen participants.
-Accommodations are in shared cabins; view details here.
-Rooming and cabin requests may be made at the time of registration, but we reserve the right to place participants according to availability.
-We recommend that couples register early to guarantee a private room.
+Retreat registration is limited to 16 participants.
+All accommodations are in shared cabins; view details here.
+Rooming and cabin requests may be made at time of registration, but we reserve the right to place you according to availability.

-This year our hosts at Tutka Bay Lodge are pleased to offer the following complimentary activities: Hike with guide; half-day kayaking with guide; cooking class; and yoga.
-Other activities available for a fee are: Tutka Bay boat tour ($25); Halibut Cove/Gull Island boat tour ($100); 60-minute massage ($100); and 90-minute massage ($150).
+Our hosts at Tutka Bay Lodge offer the following complimentary activities—hike with guide, kayaking with guide, cooking class, and yoga.
+Available for a fee: Tutka Bay boat tour; Halibut Cove/Gull Island boat tour; 60-minute massage; and 90-minute massage.